4.75 from 8 votes

 Biscuit-Topped Skillet Turkey Chili

 Biscuit-Topped Skillet Turkey Chili is a one-dish meal your family will be excited to dig into!
 It’s hearty, comforting, and packed with bold Southwestern flavor.
-The tender, cheesy biscuits soak up the rich, savory sauce underneath, making every bite pure comfort food bliss.
+The tender, cheesy biscuits bake atop the rich, savory sauce beneath, making every bite pure comfort-food bliss.
 Best of all, it comes together in one pan for an easy weeknight dinner with minimal cleanup.

 Prep Time: 20 minutes